rgrison/help/_skycap/tutorials/service-configuration-v2.md

 ---
 layout: post
 template: one-col
-title: Service Configuration for Container Version 1 Stacks
+title: Service Configuration for Container Version 2 Stacks
 categories: tutorials
-lead: "An advanced method of specifying the behaviour of your services on the Docker stacks"
+lead: "An advanced method of specifying the behaviour of your services on the Kubernetes stacks"
 legacy: false
+order: 200
 tags: ["customization", "service.yml"]
 permalink: /:collection/:path
 ---